Skip to main content

 Built-in roles

-Every organization member is assigned one of these roles:
+Every organization member holds one of these roles:

 Inviting members

 Invite team members from Settings → Members in the AgentMark Dashboard.
-Invitations are sent by email and expire after 7 days.
+AgentMark sends invitations by email, and they expire after 7 days.
 Each invitation includes a role assignment.

 Custom roles and app-level access